pranigopu/sentiMiner/notes/chromeExtension/__notes__/workingNotes (javaScriptAPIs).md

 `chrome.tabs.getCurrent(function callback)` returns an object containing information on the tab in which the script call is made.
 It may be undefined if it is called from a non-tab context, such as a background page, background script and pop-up views.
 Note that to allow the extension to access current tab, you must give the permission 'activeTab' in the 'manifest.json' file.

 ## chrome.tabs.query()
 `chrome.tabs.query(object queryInfo, function callback)` returns objects containing information for every tab that satisfies the properties specified in `queryInfo`.
 If no properties are specified, it returns objects containing information for every open tab in the browser.
+Note that

+- To allow the extension to access current tab, you must give the permission 'activeTab' in the 'manifest.json' file
-Note that to allow the extension to access all tabs, you must give the permission 'tabs' in the 'manifest.json' file.
+- To allow the extension to access all tabs, you must give the permission 'tabs' in the 'manifest.json' file.

 ## Anatomy of chrome.runtime.sendMessage
 `chrome.runtime.sendMessage` can have the following optional arguments: